h4fide/ESP32-C6-RGB-LED-Control/README.md

 # ESP32-C6 RGB LED Control

 This repository contains Arduino code for controlling the built-in RGB LED on the ESP32-C6 microcontroller.
-It provides a simple and flexible way to manage LED colors.
+It provides a simple and flexible way to manage LED colors with brightness control.

 ## Important Note